Data API · v1

 POST/entities/importWrite

-{ type, records:[...] }, upsert by referenceId; ≤ 2000 records.
+{ type, records:[...], draft? }, upsert by referenceId; ≤ 2000 records.
+Set draft: true to stage rows for review (imports into change-controlled types).

 POST/entities/import-multiWrite